cdfisher/gold-partyhat/README.md

 ### Changelog
 Starting with v0.4, any significant changes will be listed here.

+#### v0.7.1
+- Resolves bug where low-ranked players would have a chance to be removed from tracking when running a contest update.

 #### v0.7
 - Adds automatic management of contest cron jobs via `python-crontab`.